gokcehan/lf/LUA_DEV.md

-Different Lua states share no data, so if a function depends on a variable data stored on Lua state, then one needs to mark this funtion as synchronous to make sure this function gets ececuted on the one and only synchronous Lua state, more about marking function as synchronous later.
+Different Lua states share no data, so if a function depends on a variable data stored on Lua state, then one needs to mark this funtion as synchronous to make sure this function gets executed on the one and only synchronous Lua state.

 Lua states are encapsulate in a global variable `gLuaPool` defined in `lua_plugin.go`.
 Lua state used for code execution can be get from this object.